 3: Lanvaux Abbey

-An Abandoned Religious Site Lanvaux Abbey is a deserted religious site, offering an atmosphere of serenity and mystery.
-This place, although partially in ruins, is a testimony to the monastic history of the region.
+An Abandoned Religious Site : Lanvaux Abbey is a deserted religious site, offering an atmosphere of serenity and mystery.
+This place, although partially in ruins, is a testament to the monastic history of the region.

 Site Features

-An Abandoned Hospital The sanatorium of Saint-Gildas-de-Rhuys is a fascinating site, witness to ancient medical practices.
-Closed for decades, this place offers an atmosphere that is both disturbing and captivating.
+An Abandoned Hospital: The Saint-Gildas-de-Rhuys sanatorium is a fascinating site, a testament to bygone medical practices.
+Closed for decades, this place offers an atmosphere that is both unsettling and captivating.

 Site Features